TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    *current record*.

    .. important::
       :ref:`pidInList` is set to :typoscript:`this`.
-Therefore by defalault only records from the current page are available for uidInList.
+Therefore by default only records from the current page are available for uidInList.
 Setting :typoscript:`pidInList = 0` explicitely disables the check for the pid.